william-denault/cebmf_torch/docs/source/theoretical_background.rst

 3. Repeat step 2 until convergence.

-.. admonition:: TODO

-      Discuss sparsity and what our outputs are (posterior means)

 Key properties
 ^^^^^^^^^^^^^^

-1. Turns out to correspond to a variational approximation; approximate posterior by :math:`q(l, f ) = q(l)q( f )`.
+1. The method uses a variational approximation, where the posterior is factorized as :math:`q(l, f ) = q(l)q( f )`.
-2. This establishes objective function; guarantees convergence
+2. This leads to a well-defined objective function and ensures convergence of the algorithm.
-3. Very flexible prior families; implementing new prior family only involves solving EBNM problem.
+3. The framework allows for highly flexible prior families; adding a new prior only requires solving the corresponding EBNM problem.
-4. Level of sparsity automatically tuned to data as part of fitting (no CV).
+4. Sparsity is automatically controlled by the data during fitting—no need for cross-validation.
-5. Sufficiently efficient for reasonably large problems (no MCMC).
+5. The algorithm is computationally efficient for large-scale problems and does not rely on MCMC.
-6. If the family of prior contains a delta function, then we can learn the rank :math:`K`.
+6. If the prior family includes a delta function at zero, the model can automatically infer the rank :math:`K`.
-7. Extend to :math:`K > 1` by iteratively adding/updating factors (deflation/backfitting).
+7. For :math:`K > 1`, the method extends by iteratively adding or updating factors (deflation/backfitting).

 Covariate Empirical Bayes Matrix Factorization (CEBMF)